 Our guides are equipped with a high frequency radio and would contact patrol in the event of a medical emergency.
 Our competent patrollers would be on scene as soon as humanly possible.

 Beginners are always welcome!
 We will take it slower than usual since we will all be carrying our babies with us.
 The series is designed with a gentle start in mind as new moms are just getting back into shape after giving birth!

 No!
 This series is designed for parents to get active with their babies, but it is NOT marathon training!
 We won't be doing burpees or chin ups on the trail, so if it's the workout of the century you are looking for, this may not be the program for you.

 You probably WILL get tired!
 Snowshoeing is physical activity!
 We will adjust our pace to suit the group's needs.
 If we're tired, we'll go slower.
 If we're full of energy, we'll pick up the pace!
 Keep in mind that we'll always travel as a group, so our pace will only be as fast as the slowest snowshoer.

 Mountain weather can be unpredictable.
 If the weather changes for the worst while out on the trail, your guide will make a decision to end the snowshoe outing if necessary, or to continue on if it's safe.
 Group comfort levels will be taken into consideration.
 Note that Mt Seymour's Discovery Trails are in a protected bowl,and are quite sheltered from high winds.
 Therefore, they can be very pleasant even when the winds are strong.

-Before you leave home, please call the Mt Seymour Snow Phone at 604.986.2261.
-If the program is cancelled due to inclement weather, it will be mentioned on the recording.
+Before you leave home, please check our website.
+If the program is cancelled due to inclement weather, it will be mentioned on our website.